cdrummey216/whoami/README.md

 The Golden Ratio (ϕ):
 * a+b/a = a/b = ϕ
 * a+b is to a as a is to b.

-* a = I am (existence)
+* a = I, I am (existence)
 * b = I am *x* (variable answer to define a)
 * a+b = Identity (existence AND definition)

-* Identity is to existence as existence is to it's given definition.
+Identity is to existence as existence is to it's given definition.

+An identity as a whole is based upon the premise that it exists ("I am.") and is definable ("I am *x*.").
+In this way, the defining element of an identity is the acknowledgment that "I am."
+Variable answers (*b*) are attempts to define the existence of "I" (*a*).

+Identity (*a+b*) is to "I" (*a*) as...
+* An identity is defined by its existence in reality, or, an identity is identifiable by the observable actions associated with it.
+(Who are you?)

+..as "I" (*a*) is to it's given definition (*b*).
+* "I" is defined by a variable answer describing a manner in which it exists.

+EXAMPLE
+a=I am
+b= I am a man
+a+b = I am and I am also a man.

+So that, my identity exists and exists in the manner of man is true.